According to the Portland Business Journal, Ruth’s Chris is moving to Pacific Center over at 851 SW 6th Avenue:

 The Heathrow, Fla.-based chain will transform a 9,400-square-foot retail space into an upscale restaurant.
 The space originally was constructed for Zell Bros.
 Jewelers.
 Zell went out of business when its parent company filed for bankruptcy and never moved in.

 Back in 2009 when I did the Steakhouse Showdown, Ruth’s Chris scored the worst on ambiance: “The first thing I noticed about Ruth’s Chris hit me before I had even opened the door.
 The entry seemed a bit worse for wear.
 Inside, it was more of the same.
 This is a restaurant that is clearly in need of a bit of fixing up; it is not nearly as impressive as it was 10 years ago.
 Neither is the crowd.
-As I walked to my table, I couldn’t help but notice the large number of people in sandals and casual wear.
+As I walked to my table, I couldn’t help but notice a large number of people in sandals and casual wear.
 We felt like we were in the suburbs, rather than in a downtown steakhouse.
 As we sat down, I took in the surroundings.
 The inside is a bit dated and in need of a refresh.
 It is more brightly lit than it used to be, and with the rays of the long summer day streaming through the windows, it all felt a bit cheap.
 The long tacky mural painted across the back wall doesn’t help.
 The clubby feel found in many steakhouses is gone.
 This place has seen better days.”

 Maybe they were saving their pennies for the move.
 You can read the rest of the Business Journal article here

 A local group led by Hering hopes to put a new Trader Vic’s in the Pearl District space formerly occupied by the Manzana restaurant at Northwest 12th Avenue and Glisan Street.